Belagir/lisilisk/README.md

 lisk_load("some_scene_identifier");
 ```

-The snippet would create a geometry from the file, build a model with it using a default shader and a default material, and register the geometry to the path of the file.
+1. The snippet would create a geometry from the file, build a model with it using a default shader and a default material, and register the geometry to the path of the file.
+This file is added to a `programdata` file that will be packeged with the executable.

-The code would then change the material of the model to a new material the user loaded before.
+2. The code would then change the material of the model to a new material the user loaded before.

-Then, the engine checks for the existence of the scene (creating it if not found) and adds the object + instance in the scene.
+3. Then, the engine checks for the existence of the scene (creating it if not found) and adds the object + instance in the scene.

-Finally, the scene is loaded : the object is loaded, the geometry is loaded, the material is loaded, and the scene is added to the redendered scenes in the main loop.
+4. Finally, the scene is loaded : the object is loaded, the geometry is loaded, the material is loaded, and the scene is added to the redendered scenes in the main loop.

+Basically, the interface should initialize a static global instance of the backend, and register data objects to string names when the user needs to.
+Those objects are created when the user needs them and load dynamically depending on what is needed.